tpc2233/tunet/README.md

 <div align="center">

 # TUNET
-Learn a pixel-wise mapping from source (src) images to destination (dst) images using U-Net — a more direct, suitable, and less complex approach.
+A pixel-wise mapping from source (src) images to destination (dst) images using U-Net — a more direct, suitable, and less complex approach.
 Supports both training and inference.